 The Spring season on the other hand, is like a tree drawing on all the nourishment of it’s roots and it’s core, as it begins to move it’s energy upwards and outwards, towards the extremities, to bloom and grow.
 Spring is associated with yang energy, the sun, and the creative activation of possibility.
 It is a time for connecting to our true desires, consciously embodying our choices, and getting behind what wants to move through us.
 As the ground begins to thaw, the roots soften, and new life begins to emerge, we find ourselves inside this shift as well.

-Traditional Chinese medicine counsels that seasonal transitions are potentially stressful on the body, mind and emotions.
+Ayurveda counsels that seasonal transitions are potent, and potentially stressful on the body, mind and emotions.
 It is wise, therefore to begin the transition into each new season, at the end of the previous one.
 As we emerge from winters dark tunnel, spring will welcome us, and pique our imaginations and longings again, dancing us forward into the fresh, new light.
 As we enter the yang cycle of spring, we will be called to ignite our inner fires, activate our vitality, and engage our creativity towards a new intention!

 Want to learn more?
 Join me for the Yoga & Ayurveda Immersion: Spring

 Questions about Yoga or Ayurveda?
 Leave a comment below.